-Commercial rental car companies in the United States and Canada can choose to opt out of receiving liability insurance and physical damage protection from our insurance partners (including Liberty Mutual in the US and Intact Financial Services in Canada) and instead provide their own liability insurance directly to travelers.
+Commercial Hosts in the United States, Canada, Germany, and the United Kingdom can opt out of liability insurance and physical damage protection from our insurance partners (including Liberty Mutual in the US, Intact Financial Services in Canada, and Allianz in Germany and the UK) and instead provide their own liability insurance directly to guests.
 This option is only available to those companies who have obtained commercial rental insurance.
 Most commercial policies would likely exclude rentals, so this option will virtually always be available only to rental car companies who use the Turo marketplace.
-Owners who choose to use their own commercial liability insurance will keep 90% of the trip price; however, the amount of coverage and support that Turo will provide will be significantly limited.
-It is also important to note that if you opt to provide your own rental insurance on any vehicle associated with your account, all of your vehicles will automatically be opted into owner-provided insurance and covered exclusively by your own insurance.
-We strongly encourage every owner who considers foregoing a Turo protection package to read this article carefully.
+Hosts who choose to use their own commercial liability insurance will keep 90% of the trip price; however, the amount of coverage and support that Turo will provide will be significantly limited.
+Payment will be made in Canadian dollars (CA$) in Canada, pounds (£) in the UK, euros (€) in Germany and all countries in the eurozone, and US dollars (US$) everywhere else, including locations where Turo is available outside of the United States.

-Accidents, breakdowns, tows, and impounds:
+Accidents, breakdowns, tows, and impounds

-Late returns and late fees:
+Late returns and additional usage fees

-Any additional drivers that your traveler wants to add to their reservation must be approved by you and covered by your insurance policy.
+Any additional drivers that your guest wants to add to their reservation must be approved by you and covered by your insurance policy.
 Additional drivers cannot be added via the Turo platform.
 Please advise your guests how they can add additional drivers to their reservation.

 Turo will not discuss your account with anyone other than the primary account holder.
 We will not discuss your account with any of your employees.

-Quality/safety issues/maintenance issues:
+Quality/safety issues/maintenance issues

-If it is brought to our attention that your vehicle is unsafe in any way, we will follow our normal procedure of restricting your vehicle and requesting a diagnostic report prior to allowing your vehicle to be rented through Turo again.
+If it is brought to our attention that your vehicle is unsafe in any way, we will follow our normal procedure of restricting your vehicle and requesting a diagnostic report prior to allowing your vehicle to be booked through Turo again.